Overview of Investment Banking in Hong Kong

 The recruitment process in Hong Kong is slightly different than other countries because there are few factors that controlled the whole recruitment in investment banking in Hong Kong.
 Let’s have a glance at these factors –

 - Living in Hong Kong is imperative: You may not have heard it yet, but it’s true.
-If you set your eye for Hong Kong and want to build an investment banking career here, you need to stay in Hong Kong.
+If you set your eye for Hong Kong and want to build an investment banking career in Hong Kong, you need to stay in Hong Kong.
 There are two reasons for that.
 First, staying here will allow you to learn more about the culture which will help you during interviews.
 And second, by staying here you would be able to network pretty well and quite intensively.
 So go pack your bags and find out a place to stay in Hong Kong – it can be a hostel, an Airbnb room, or a shared room with one of your friends.

 - Internships: These days competition is fierce and no-one is ready to leave an inch.
 At this time, doing internships in Investment Banking is a must.
 If you can do couple, you would be better off.
 So don’t ever think that you will get a full-time opportunity in Hong Kong, even if you don’t have an internship experience in Hong Kong.
 You must do an internship that is also for at least 6 months to score well in the interview for full-time opportunity.
 Try for more internship if you have time and opportunity.
 Your job would be to stand out as a candidate so that your chance of getting an offer is higher.

-- Interviews: As mentioned above, interviews for investment banking here is much more unstructured than interviews in the US or Europe.
+- Interviews: As mentioned above, interviews for investment banking in Hong Kong here is much more unstructured than interviews in the US or Europe.
 And the whole interview thing is very random here.
 You may need to go through 15+ interviews to get an offer or sometimes you can get early offers.
 The investment banking interview questions would include “fit” questions, “technical” questions, and “personality type” questions.
 You need to know Mandarin Chinese pretty well because, during the interview, they may ask you a question or two in Mandarin and also may ask you to translate an article or a news-report in Mandarin.

 - Ideal Candidate: Ideal candidate is a pass out from a top notch school in the US, the UK or Australia, and a native Chinese who would like to build a career in investment banking in Hong Kong.
 S/he also needs to know the native language quite well and has to complete a 6-12 month internship before trying out their fate for a full-time opportunity.